 To increase the chance of your live stream reaching most of your audience, remember to utilize your social media channels to promote it.
 You can share a teaser of the live stream 1 month in advance to make the followers more aware, and give them more time to share the stream on their feed.
 Start counting down 1 week, then 3 and 1 day before the actual live stream.

-4. Set up proper equipment for live streaming
+4. Set up proper equipment for videos

 Although a smartphone is an accessible device for live streaming, we still recommend using a professional camera to ensure the best outcome.
 The following is a simple summary of the requirements when streaming with one camera.